conannan/JinrishiciAPI/README.md

 # Playground

-This used to be a playground for python.
+This used to be a playground for Python.